Gustavo Bell: Vice presidency (1998–2002)

 After spending three years studying in the United Kingdom, Bell returned to Colombia in 1997 and joined the presidential campaign of Andrés Pastrana.
 Pastrana offered him the vice presidency of Colombia, and they were elected for the 1998–2002 presidential period.

 Vice President Bell was in charge of the Colombian Office for Human Rights issues between 1998 and 2001, year in which President Pastrana also appointed him the Ministry of National Defence.

 Ambassadorship

 On 29 October 2010, President Juan Manuel Santos Calderón designated Bell to be Ambassador Extraordinary and Plenipotentiary of Colombia to the Republic of Cuba stating "I think [a] better ambassador to Cuba would not be found.
 We want to maintain a special relationship with Cuba and therefore we will send an ambassador of high carat, as Dr. Bell".
-On 7 March 2011, Bell was sworn in by President Santos on as Ambassador to Cuba in a ceremony at the Casa de Nariño.
+On 7 March 2011, Bell was sworn in by President Santos as Ambassador to Cuba in a ceremony at the Casa de Nariño.
 Bell served as ambassador until 2017 and was succeeded by Araceli Morales López.